Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_an_ip_acl/guide.en-gb.md

 ![Ceph pools](images/ceph-add-ip-2.png){.thumbnail}

-And create the IP ACL.
+Then create the IP ACL.

-After the pool creation, you are back to manager.
-You can see that cluster status has changed because the ACL is being created.
+After the pool creation, you can see that the cluster status has changed because the ACL is being created.

 ### Using the API

+> [!success]
+> If you are not familiar with the OVHcloud API, read our [First Steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps) guide.

+Use the following API call:

 > [!api]
 >
 > @api {v1} /dedicated/ceph POST /dedicated/ceph/{serviceName}/acl
 >

-serviceName is the fsid of your cluster.
+`serviceName` is the fsid of your cluster.

-You can check ACL creation by listing ACL.
+You can check ACL creation by listing ACL:

 > [!api]
 >
 > @api {v1} /dedicated/ceph GET /dedicated/ceph/{serviceName}/acl
 >

 Example:

 ```bash